COVID-19 pandemic in New South Wales: Vaccination rollout

 On 21 February 2021, the first public COVID-19 vaccinations in Australia, with the Pfizer–BioNTech vaccine, were administered in Sydney.
 Up to 6:00 pm on 23 February in NSW, 3,200 people were immunised across three state-run hospitals.

 On 10 May, a mass vaccination hub opened at Sydney Olympic Park.
 The same day, registrations began for NSW residents aged 40 to 49-years to receive the Pfizer COVID-19 vaccine.
 Pfizer was the preferred vaccine, with AstraZeneca initially restricted to only those over 60-years-of-age on the advice of the Australian Technical Advisory Group on Immunisation (ATAGI) due to blood-clot issues in younger people.
 Due to low numbers of Pfizer vaccines available, AstraZeneca was later made available to those aged 18–59 in outbreak areas if they provided written or verbal consent.

-During the Higher School Certificate exams in 2021, the Commonwealth government allowed NSW Health to rebook vaccinations affected by reallocation of doses to year 12 students in south west and western Sydney.